Specicount/Specicount/audit_landing_page.md

 The application should also be designed with the potential for adaptation and use within other scientific communities, such as field reporting.
-Further to this, a basic image identification system that could sort an input (**what input?**) into multiple groups is requested.
-This would be used to sort initial sedimentary extract slides into specific pollen groups, that can be studied in an order to improve productivity.
+Further to this, a basic image identification system that could sort an input (**what input?**) into multiple groups (**of what?**) is requested.
+This would be used to sort initial sedimentary extract slides into specific pollen groups (**what kind of pollen groups? genus, family, species? idk**) that can be studied in an order to improve productivity.

 # Project Background